 With the new button installed, carefully place the lid back on the tank.
 Turn the water supply valve back on by turning it counter-clockwise and wait for the tank to fill completely.
 Now for the moment of truth: give the button a press.
 If the toilet flushes correctly, you’re all set!
 If it doesn’t, you may need to adjust the length of the plastic rods that connect the button to the flush mechanism inside the tank.
 If you’ve made adjustments and it’s still not working, don’t hesitate to contact us for professional help.

-Common Repair Mistakes (and How to Avoid Them)
+Common Repair Mistakes to Avoid

 Even a seemingly simple DIY project can go sideways if you’re not careful.
 Fixing a toilet flush button is usually straightforward, but a few common missteps can turn a quick task into a frustrating ordeal.
 Knowing what to watch out for can save you time, money, and the headache of a toilet that’s still not working right.
 Let’s walk through the most frequent mistakes people make during this repair and, more importantly, how you can steer clear of them.
 By avoiding these pitfalls, you can get your toilet flushing perfectly on the first try and feel confident in your work.